 Are you travelling to Canada for business or pleasure?
 Lucky you!
 But before you pack your bags and board the plane, there’s a Canadian travel requirement you should be aware of.
-As of March 15, 2016, visa-exempt foreign nationals flying to or through Canada, including those who hold a work permit but are visa-exempt, are required to have an Electronic Travel Authorization (eTA).
+Since March 15, 2016, visa-exempt foreign nationals flying to or through Canada, including those who hold a work permit but are visa-exempt, have been required to have an Electronic Travel Authorization (eTA).

 Here is some helpful information about Canada’s eTA.
 This article was updated in November 2018.

 What is an eTA?